AI SEO

 1. Tokenization: Your content is broken into tokens (words or word fragments).
 A 1,000-word article might become 1,300-1,500 tokens.
 Each token carries semantic weight based on its context and position.

 2. Embedding: Tokens are converted into high-dimensional vectors that represent meaning.
-Similar concepts cluster together in this vector space—“car,” “automobile,” and “vehicle” would have similar embeddings.
+Similar concepts cluster together in this vector space – “car,” “automobile,” and “vehicle” would have similar embeddings.

 3. Attention mechanisms: The model identifies which tokens relate to others, understanding that “it” in sentence 3 refers to “the product” in sentence 1.
 This creates a semantic map of your content.

-4. Context windows: Current LLMs can process 4,000-128,000 tokens at once.
+4. Context windows: Current LLMs can process 4,000-200,000 tokens at once.
 How your content fits within these windows affects comprehension.
 Clear structure helps models maintain context across longer pieces.

 5. Inference: When answering queries, the model searches its understanding for relevant patterns, extracting and combining information to generate responses.

-Tokenization & Semantic Clarity
+Tokenization and Semantic Clarity

 Semantic clarity is your North Star for AI optimization.
 Every sentence should convey one clear idea.
 Every paragraph should develop one concept.
 Every section should answer one question completely.